FAQ

 The AI Field enables you to integrate AI-powered capabilities into your app's triggers and actions.
 By adding this field type, you can allow your users to leverage AI for complex tasks without requiring manual intervention.

-Static Input Fields
+Types of Static Input Fields

 String